fballiano/docker-magento2/README.md

 ```
 where X is the number of apache containers you want to start.

-The cron container will check how many apache containers we have and update Varnish's VCL.
+The cron container will check how many apache containers we have (broadcast/discovery service is stored on the redis_clusterdata container) and will update Varnish's VCL.
-Unfortunately at the moment there's no service autodiscovery, you've to start your infrastructure already with multiple apache containers if you need them.
-I hope to be able to add real autodiscovery soon.

 # TODO
-* Support for autodiscovery new/dead apache containers
 * Add a SSL terminator image
 * DB clustering?